stackbit-projects/my-business-6b0c6/src/pages/contact.md

-      By becoming a member, you will be surrounded with a supportive community, you will be prepared to learn, engage, experience and build your network of like minded people.
+      By becoming a member, you will be surrounded with a supportive community, you will be prepared to learn, engage, experience and expand your network.

       Contact us to have a discovery call where we discuss the details needed to